neofutur/lbry_discord_repost_bot/README.md

 # lbry_discord_repost_bot
-bot posting on your discord server all the posts and reposts of your LBRY channel
+bot posting on your discord server all the posts and / or  reposts of your LBRY channel

 # necessary dependencies you need to install :
   `npm install discord.js --save`